pratt-sark/CV/README.md

 leading to my script being poorly indented.
 It didn't occur to me then, that 'padding' was an actual option in Inline CSS.

 3) In my later scripting sessions, I used padding wherever possible, but still kept the earlier messy script.
 It was too tedious work to go back and fix my unaligned script with conventional techniques.
-However, THE WEBSITE IS AS IT SHOULD BE.
+However, THE WEBPAGE IS AS IT SHOULD BE.
 In other words, I followed the saying "If it works, it works!" :)

 4) I am not fully aware of each CSS Styling used in this project, as I took liberty to surf the net for some solutions I just